santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - Open Edit/Save dialog by clicking on the layout name in the header
 - Displaying amount of available metrics

-We exited to announce our new social metric - Social Volume AI.
-This metric is alternative to Social Volume.
-For old metric we have a simple algorythm to detect an asset per message.
-New metric computed using Natural Language Processing (NLP) technique such as Named Entity Recognition (NER).
-Our trained NER model can process large amount of social data and extract from it mentions about crypto assets.
+We are excited to announce our new social metric - Social Volume AI.
+This metric is an alternative to Social Volume.
+For the old metric we had a simple algorithm to detect an asset per message.
+The new metric is computed using Natural Language Processing (NLP) techniques such as Named Entity Recognition (NER).
+Our trained NER model can process large amounts of social data and extract mentions about crypto assets from it.
 Look at [https://app.santiment.net/s/0UQIX6NU](this metric)

 ## December 2021 and January 2022